lf-lang/lingo/README.md

     -V, --version              Print version information

 SUBCOMMANDS:
-    build     compiling one ore multiple binaries in a lingua-franca package clean     removes build artifacts
+    build     compiling one or multiple binaries in a lingua-franca package clean     removes build artifacts
     help      Print this message or the help of the given subcommand(s) init      initializing a lingua-franca project